agsb/f2u/README.md

      all leaf words have a payload as self reference and last jump;

      Can not run into a Atmega8 with 8k flash.

-## 4. In this F2U implementation for ATMEGA8, there is no use of call, return, pop and push.
+## 4. In this F2U implementation for ATMEGA8, there is no use of call, return, pop and push

+  note: using AVR pseudo 16 bit registers X (26 27), Y (28 29), Z (30 31)

 ; the inner interpreter

     ;